Smithton, Pennsylvania

 Smithton is a borough in Westmoreland County, Pennsylvania, United States.
 The population was 399 at the 2010 census.
 As of 2018, the population was listed at 378.
 Smithton has its own post office, with zip code 15479, and is serviced by Yough School District.

 History

-Around 1801 a mill, known as Smith's Mill, was built at the location which became Smithton Borough.
+In approximately 1801, a mill, known as Smith's Mill, was built at the location which became Smithton Borough.
 The town was incorporated as a borough in 1901.
 Smithton's early industry was in coal mining, coke ovens, and the transportation of goods produced in the valley of Jacobs Creek.

 By 1906, four schools were located at Smithton, with 4 teachers serving 144 students.
 William B. Jones (grandfather of actress Shirley Jones) founded The Jones Brewing Company at Smithton in 1907.
 The company brewed Stoney's Beer in Smithton until 2002, when the brewing operation was moved to Latrobe, Pennsylvania.